-Sample Project Special Provision
+Sample Project Special Provision WORKSHEET

 Instructions for use on CDOT construction projects:

 Use in projects with Concrete Pavement Repair or Rehabilitation Activities.
-Typically PCCP repair can be completed with Class P (fast track) but when the lane closure policy limits the amount of time a lane can be closed.
+Typically PCCP repair can be completed with Class P (fast track) but when the lane closure policy limits the amount of time a lane can be closed Class PRS may be used.
 This standard is for use when lane closures are limited to 8 hours or less or when concrete is required to achieve a compressive strength of 2,500psi in 6 hour or less.
 When these criteria are required, specify Class PRS Concrete instead of Class P (fast track).
-When these criteria are not met, specify Class P (fast track), however include this Standard Special Provision to allow the Contractor the option to substitute Class PRS concrete for Class P. ,
+When these criteria are not met, specify Class P (fast track), however you may include this Standard Special Provision to allow the Contractor the option to substitute Class PRS concrete for Class P. Consult with the Region Materials Engineer before including Class PRS.

+Include Revision of Sections 701 & 711 Rapid Hardening Cement Standard Special Provision.

+Pick :

+When either Class P or PRS is allowed, the pay item will remain Class P, (Choice 1):

+When Class PRS is required, (Choice 2):

+Delete Subsection 412.45 and include the following:

+412.45 Materials.
+Concrete used in panel replacements shall be an approved Class P or PRS mix as specified in the Contract that will achieve 2500 psi in the time indicated in the plans.

+(CHOICE 2) Subsection 412.51 shall include the following pay item.

+Pay Item Pay Unit

+Replace Concrete Pavement (Class PRS) Square Yard

 Revise Section 601 of the Standard Specifications for this project to include the following:

 DESCRIPTION